 LSU's Quality Enhancement Plan FAQ

 Communication skills are essential to teaching, learning, and post-college success across all fields, disciplines, and sectors.
 They are the conduit through which we develop and demonstrate analytical, collaboration, creativity, leadership, adaptability, critical thinking, relational, and problem-solving skills.
-Because communication skills are so critical, LSU is focusing on further strengthening teaching and learning of undergraduate communication skills campus-wide.
+Because communication skills are so critical, LSU is focusing on further strengthening teaching and learning of undergraduate communication skills campus-wide through the Geaux Communicate initiative.
 This strategic priority is at the core of LSU’s Quality Enhancement Plan (QEP) for undergraduate education.

 Below is more information about LSU’s QEP efforts.
 This page is being continuously updated, so if you have a question that isn’t answered here, send it to us at firstname.lastname@example.org.